ChunkyMonkey00/botGambleSim/README.md

 - **Paycheck**: Define the amount bots earn at each interval.
 - **Add a Bot**: Enter the percentage chance for a new bot to win and click "Add".

 Click the "Start" button to begin the simulation.
 The bots will start gambling and earning money based on the defined settings.
-You can stop the simulation at any time by clicking the "Stop" button.
+You can stop the simulation at any time by clicking the "Stop" button, or pause with "Pause".

 ---